 |Not a Preferred Rewards member||None||1.5|

 If you’re a more frequent traveler, you might want to consider the Bank of America Premium Rewards over the Travel Rewards.
-Though it does come with a $95 annual fee, you’ll earn 2 points per dollar spent on travel and dining purchases in addition to 1.5 points per dollar on general purchases.
+Though it comes with a $95 annual fee, you’ll earn 2 points per dollar spent on travel and dining purchases and 2 points per dollar spent on grocery store purchases (now through Dec.
+31, 2021) in addition to 1.5 points per dollar on general purchases.